Multi-buy discounts are great in supermarkets, but how do they work with car insurance? And could they really save you money?

 For example, the company offering a multi-car policy may be especially expensive for young male drivers.
 So including your 18-year-old son on a group policy could turn out to be more costly even with a discount factored in.

 Households with several cars are likely to have seen their insurance payments rise over recent years.
 But there are other ways you can try to keep a lid on car insurance costs:

-- Increase the excess you pay.
-You can cut your premiums by opting for a larger voluntary excess – so if you agree to pay the first £250 of any claim rather than just the first £100, your policy will cost less.
+Increase your excess - you can cut your premiums by opting for a larger voluntary excess.
+If you agree to pay the first £250 of any claim rather than just the first £100, your policy could cost less.

-- Beef up your security.
-If your car is fitted with an alarm or immobiliser, it should be harder to steal.
-This should in turn lead to a lower cost of car insurance.
+Improve security - if your car is fitted with an alarm or immobiliser, it will be harder to steal.
+This should in turn lead to lower costing car insurance.